 If they’re overweight or obese, start by reducing their food bowl amount by 10% which they’ll barely notice, and ask your vet for further advice regarding their weight management.

 Any vet who sees a dog with joint issues like hip dysplasia and arthritis will recommend that you boost the Glucosamine in their diet.
 Glucosamine helps maintain synovial fluid that lubricates joints, helping to lessen friction during movement, whether sudden or sustained and fighting soreness and discomfort in both the short and long term.
-Any good joint supplement should contain Glucosamine, and these supplements are typically used for prevention or early intervention as they are safe for long term use.
+Therefore, any good joint supplement should contain Glucosamine.

 Unless your vet recommends otherwise, regular, short walks on the leash are best suited to dogs displaying symptoms of hip dysplasia.
-If they are obviously in pain, rest should take precedent.
+If they are obviously in pain, rest should take precedent as well as medical management to relieve their discomfort.

 Exercise is essential to maintain your four-legged friend’s weight, but it’s important to ensure their exercise is controlled and limited so their joints are preserved and kept safe.
 Avoid jumping, skidding, chasing, racing around, and try not to exercise your dog for overly long periods of time.

 If your dog’s symptoms are really severe, and prescribed anti-inflammatory medication isn’t working, your vet might suggest intervention via surgery.
-This might seem dramatic, but if advised it’s usually because it’s the best course of action for your pet.
-This might involve a full hip joint replacement or a resurfacing/reshaping of the top of the thigh bone.
+This is usually advised in dogs with severely dysplastic hips and worsening arthritis because it truly might be the best course of action for your pet.
+This might involve a full hip joint replacement or a resurfacing/reshaping of the top of the thigh bone, depending on the severity of their hip dysplasia and knock on effects.

 Surgery bills can be incredibly expensive, so consider insuring your dog as soon as you get them before any symptoms start.